 GO WILD ALONG THE BAJA COAST

 Mexico’s Pacific side offers plenty for outdoor enthusiasts.
 In fact, most of the best things to do in this beautiful region happen outside.
-Like horse-riding along the beach in Cabo.
-Cycling past vineyards in Ensenada’s wine country.
+Like horseback riding along the beach in Cabo.
+Biking past vineyards in Ensenada’s wine country.
 And venturing into the wilderness in search of waterfalls just outside Puerto Vallarta.
 So much outdoor exploring from Ensenada to Cabo to Puerto Vallarta.

-Mexico offers culture-cravers endless ways to get their fill on a Cruise from Los Angeles.
-Puerto Vallarta is a must for those interested in colourful Huichol art, which is abundantly represented in galleries and street murals alike.
-And the weekly Art Walk San Jose del Cabo that takes place every Thursday from November until June in Cabo San Lucas is not to be missed if you enjoy sipping wine, sampling cheeses and strolling along pretty, charming cobblestone streets while gallery hopping – and who doesn’t?
+Mexico offers culture cravers endless ways to get their fill on a Cruise from Los Angeles.
+Puerto Vallarta is a must for those interested in colorful Huichol art, which is abundantly represented in galleries and street murals alike.
+And the weekly Art Walk San Jose del Cabo that takes place every Thursday from November through June in Cabo San Lucas is not to be missed if you enjoy sipping wine, sampling cheeses and strolling pretty charming cobblestone street while gallery hopping — and who doesn’t?

-Visitors between January and mid-March will be treated to peak whale-migration season, while summer offers sunny beach days and prime surf conditions.
+Though visitors between January and mid-March will be treated to peak whale migration season, while summer offers sunny beach days and prime surf conditions.
 And if you’re looking to venture away from the beaches, the rugged mountainsides and canyons make for some eye-opening hikes.
-Whether you prefer getting physical or unwinding and soaking up the rays, dining, going for a drink or expanding your horizons, you really can have it all on a Mexican Riviera cruise.
+Whether you prefer getting physical or unwinding and soak up some rays, dining, going for a drink or expanding your horizons, you really can have it all on a Mexican Riviera cruise.

-Mexican cuisine is beloved around the world, and the food you’ll find along the Mexican Riviera has a flavour all of its own.
-From Sonoran specialities like machaca stew to Baja beach-day classics like shrimp and fish tacos, you’ll find plenty of crave-worthy flavours to savour during your Mexico cruise.
+Mexican cuisine is beloved around the world, and the food you’ll find along the Mexican Riviera has a flavor all its own.
+From Sonoran specialties like machaca stew to Baja beach-day classics like shrimp and fish tacos, you’ll find plenty of crave-worthy flavors to savor during your Mexico cruise.